decipher6/dad-joke-alarm/README.md

 ### 3. Obtain API Keys
 To fetch live weather data, you'll need an API key from OpenWeather.

-Sign up and generate your API key.
-Replace the placeholder "YOUR_API_KEY" in the AlarmClock.js file with your OpenWeather API key.
+API key is uploaded on Lytspace.
+Add the api key on specified line in src/components/alarmclock.js

 ### 4. Run the Project
 To start the development server, run: